aderaaij/totallystatical/readme.md

 * `browser-sync`

 #### setwatch
-Sets a global watch variable to `true`.
+Sets a global `isWatching` variable to `true`.
 Use to execute certain taks, functions or configurations only when `gulp watch` is running.

 ## To-do
 * Easily include js node_modules in the front-end (Webpack?
 Browserify?)